-There are many healing benefits to singing, playing musical instruments and participating in creative songwriting sessions.
+There are many health, wellness and healing benefits to singing, playing musical instruments and participating in creative songwriting sessions.
 Music can be used as a therapeutic modality to help people in recovery reclaim their lives.

 Is it true that sound is one of the first elements that touches the soul?
 Dmitri Oster seems to think so.
 Oster is the founder and Program Director of One World Counseling, a community-based outpatient treatment program in Brooklyn, New York.
 In addition to being a licensed clinical social worker, he is also a musician and an advocate of music therapy for people in recovery.